 INTRODUCTION

 Charles Bonnet Syndrome (CBS) was first described by Swiss philosopher Charles Bonnet in the 18th century.
 He noted visual hallucinations in his grandfather, who was blind secondary to cataracts.[1]
-Bonnet described three key elements still used in modern clinical practice: patients with CBS experience visual hallucinations with preserved insight, have low vision secondary to eye disease, and have intact cognition.[1,2,3] CBS is commonly experienced by elderly patients between 70-85 years old[3,4], who have poor vision, yet clinicians and patients remain largely unaware of the diagnosis.
+Bonnet described three key elements still used in modern clinical practice: patients with CBS experience visual hallucinations with preserved insight, have low vision secondary to eye disease, and have intact cognition.[1,2,3] CBS is commonly experienced by elderly patients, between 70-85 years old[3,4], who have poor vision, yet clinicians and patients remain largely unaware of the diagnosis.
 The pathogenesis of CBS is uncertain, though two main theories exist.
 The “release theory” suggests that the visual cortex receives abnormal signals from a lesion in the visual pathway, leading to hallucinations.[5]
 Alternatively, the “deprivation theory” suggests that the visual association cortex produces images due to a reduction in sensory input.[3,5]

 Reported visual hallucinations can be quite varied in their description, but commonly experienced hallucinations do not last more than a few minutes and include patterns, faces, objects, figures, and animals.[3]
 Hallucinations can be in colour or greyscale, and images can be moving or stationary.
-Other characteristics remain under study, as current studies report contradicting results on the effects of sex, living arrangements, light, time of day and other factors on the prevalence of CBS.
+Other characteristics remain under study, as current studies report contradicting results regarding the effects of sex, living arrangements, light, time of day and other factors on the prevalence of CBS.
 Advanced age and low visual acuity have been shown to be risk factors for CBS, especially in patients who have advanced macular degeneration (AMD).[6,7] Poor contrast sensitivity is another known risk factor for CBS.[8]
 Other eye diseases such as glaucoma, diabetic retinopathy, RVO, and cataracts are seen in patients with CBS.[2,3,5,7-9]

 The prevalence of CBS in elderly patients is reported to be anywhere from 0.5-40%.[1,5,10] The high variance in rates of CBS can be attributed to the association of visual hallucinations and mental illness.
 Case reports have noted that patients can feel distress, and many do not seek medical advice for fear of diagnosis with mental illness or neurodegenerative diseases such as Alzheimer's dementia.[11]
 As much as 60% of patients experience confusion during visual hallucinations and 33% were fearful of impending insanity.[5]
 As such, it is important to clarify with patients that visual hallucinations are not always related to cognitive dysfunction.